hmoragrega/workers/README.md

 	Next(job Job) Job
 }
 ```
-The helper `JobMiddlewareFunc` can be used to wrap
+The helper `MiddlewareFunc` can be used to wrap
 simple middleware functions
 ```go
 // MiddlewareFunc is a function that implements the